 “I’ve more chance of getting another pasty.”
 The man in front gulped once more.

 The man panned around the ground.
 Empty seats.
 A lot of empty seats.
 Must’ve been at least thirty percent less than fifteen minutes before.
-Sure, some people would come back.
-But not that much.
+Some people would come back, but it would not be as many as had disappeared through the exits at half-time.

 Why do I even bother?
 He’s not bothered.
 Twenty-thousand other people aren’t bothered.
 I pay how much a year to come and watch this?